backupbrew/switchbrew/Applet Manager services.md

 except this uses the [\#ReleaseCallerAppletCaptureBuffer](#ReleaseCallerAppletCaptureBuffer "wikilink") state field, and uses a different input param value for the called func.

+### ClearCaptureBuffer

+Takes an input u8 bool, an s32, and an u32, returns no output.

+### ClearAppletTransitionBuffer

+Takes an input u32, no output.

 ## ISystemAppletControllerForDebug